 Google is conflicted about doing business with the US Department of Defense, and even more conflicted about the ways in which folkloric anxieties about artificial intelligence could hurt the company's image and bottom line.
 Other large companies are not so shy (CNBC).
 Microsoft, for one, which just picked up a big US Intelligence Community cloud contract and is positioning itself for an even bigger piece of Defense IT, is on its way to a $1 trillion valuation (Financial Times).
 And it's now bigger than Google, again (Mashable).

-Today's issue includes events affecting Australia, Canada, China, European Union, France, Democratic Peoples Republic of Korea, Russia, Ukraine, United Kingdom, United States
+Today's issue includes events affecting Australia, Canada, China, European Union, France, Democratic Peoples Republic of Korea, Russia, Ukraine, United Kingdom, and United States.

 In addition to the Hacking Humans podcast, Research Saturday is up.
 This week we hear about Flashpoint's study of the dissemination of Islamic State propaganda from Ken Wolf.